Each year according to the International

 In the good old days when

 welders deposited a leisurely three or four pounds of stick electrode a shift,

-they would be concerned about the sponge like flux on the stick electrodes and it's attraction for The stick electrodes would be protected
+they would be concerned about the sponge like flux on the stick electrodes and it's attraction for H2O.
+The stick electrodes were protected